-- tom part of core 398 includes the terrestrial phase that preceded the formation of the lake.
-This is a paleosol characterized by abundant red oxides at its base, indicating recurrent wet and dry periods.
-The amount of organic matter increases towards the top of the terrestrial phase, which probably corresponds to a fossil Ah horizon.
-This terrestrial phase seems to correspond to the seasonally flooded backswamps of the ancient - Beni River.
-The remains of the paleochannel and levees of the ancient Beni River are still visible in the south-eastern margin of the lake (Fig. 10b).
-The stratigraphic units (as inferred from changes in colour and material) of core 398 correlate with those of core 397, which is located about 6.6 km further South.
+to the seasonally flooded backswamps of the ancient Beni River.
+The remains of the palaeochannel and levees of the ancient Beni River are still visible in the south-eastern margin of the lake (Fig. 10b).
+The stratigraphic units (as inferred from changes in colour and material) of core 398 correlate with those of core 397, which is located about 6.6 km further south.
 Figure 11 shows the two cores in their relative position.
-At the time of the coring, the depth of the water at 397 was - 15 2.4 m.
-Assuming that the clay layer separating the terrestrial phase from the lacustrine one has, in this core, a similar thickness than in core 398, the depth of the paleosol can be estimated as being 3 m below the water level.
-The slope of the paleosol below the lake, 0.0045 % (30 cm in 6.6 km), is consistent with the average slope of the valley northward from the lake.
-This suggests that the lake was formed by an uplift on its - northern side, causing the tilting that dammed the valley.
-However, the depth of the paleosol with respect to the savannah south of the lake indicates also the presence of a normal fault, with a southern footwall and a throw between 2 and 3 m, which probably defined the lake's southern border.
-The point where the valley's slope changes is about 8 km south of the lake's shore, coinciding with the sharp change in the direc- - tion of the Yata River (black arrow in Fig. 10).
-This data suggests that the formation of lake Rogaguado, and probably of lake Ginebra too, is the product of a combination of tilting and faulting, maybe resulting from an extensive setting related to an upward pulling north of the lake.
-Radiocarbon dating from the bottom of the lacustrine phase indicates a mid-Holocene age for the formation of the Rogaguado Lake.
-In core 398, the paleosol that corresponds to the top of the terrestrial phase is separated from the organic sediments of the lacustrine phase by a 6 cm thick layer of clays and silts with no organic material.
-This layer of sediments was probably deposited in a quick event, right after the formation of the lake, due to the abrupt readjustment of the basin.
+At the time of the coring, the depth of the water at 397 was 2.4 m.
+Assuming that the clay layer separating the terrestrial phase from the lacustrine one has, in this core, a similar thickness to that in core 398, the depth of the palaeosol can be estimated as being 3 m below the water level.
+The slope of the palaeosol below the lake, 0.0045 % (30 cm in 6.6 km), is consistent with the average slope of the valley northward from the lake.
+This suggests that the lake was formed by an uplift on its northern side, causing the tilting that dammed the valley.
+However, the depth of the palaeosol with respect to the savannah south of the lake indicates also the presence of a normal fault, with a southern footwall and a throw between 2 and 3 m, which probably defined the lake's southern border.
+The point where the valley's slope changes is about 8 km south of the lake's shore, coinciding with the sharp change in the direction of the Yata River (black arrow in Fig. 10).
+This data suggests that the formation of Lake Rogaguado, and probably of Lake Ginebra too, is the product of a combination of tilting and faulting, maybe resulting from an extensional setting related to an upward pulling north of the lake.
+In core 398, radiocarbon dating of a wood fragment from the bottom of the lacustrine phase yields the age of 5791 ± 155 cal yr BP, while the palaeosol that corresponds to the top of the terrestrial phase has been dated 10910 ± 124 cal yr BP.
+The radiocarbon age of the palaeosol is based only on the soluble fraction, because no humins could be retrieved.
+Therefore, it should be interpreted as the average age of the palaeosol and not as the age of its burial.
+The palaeosol is separated from the organic sediments of the lacustrine phase by a 6 cm thick layer of clays and silts.
+This layer of sediments contains no organic matter, suggesting it was deposited soon after formation of the lake in a quick event.
+The sediments could have come from the erosion of the recently formed lake shores.
+This preliminary data suggests that Lake Rogaguado was formed in the mid-Holocene.
 There is a group of ria lakes that have not yet been described.
 They are located on the eastern margin of the Mamoré River, north of Puerto Siles (Fig. 10).
 Lake Oceano is the largest.
 The damming of the valleys that formed these lakes was likely caused by the infilling of the valleys' bottom with sediments from the Mamoré river.
-Lake Oceano offers a modern analogue of the formation of ria lakes in the south-eastern LM by Grande River.
+Lake Oceano offers a modern analogue of the formation of ria lakes in the southeastern LM by Grande River.